Random Fixed Points, Limits and Systemic risk: System Model

-\end{theorem} \ATR{ {\bf Proof:} The proof is provided in section \ref{sec_proof}. \eop}{}\ATR{}{ } Thus the fixed points of the finite $n$ system converge to that of the limit system.
+Thus the fixed points of the finite $n$ system converge to that of the limit system.
 The fixed points are asymptotically independent and depend upon the other nodes only via an almost sure constant ${\bar x}^{\infty*}_i$ which is common for all $i$.
 Another important point to observe here is that, \underline{the aggregate fixed} \underline{points need not be unique}, however any sequence of fixed points (one for each $n$) converges towards that of the limit system (when it has unique fixed point).

-Another interesting observation is that the result does not depend upon the precise probability $p_{ss}$ of the connection between small nodes.
+{\bf Remarks:} Another interesting observation is that the result does not depend upon the precise probability $p_{ss}$ of the connection between small nodes.
 It only depends upon the fact that every node can potentially influence every other node directly or indirectly (i.e., $p_{ss} > 0$).
 It is straight forward to generalize to the case where\ATR{ $\{I_{i,j}\}$ are any IID random variables and the weights are formed in a similar way.
 Further}{} one may have finite number of groups of small nodes, nodes within a group are identical stochastically (identical $\{G_i\}$, $\{\eta_i^{sb}\}$ and $\{\eta_i^{bs}\}$), and any typical small node can be of group $i$ with probability $q_i$ independent of others.
 With this one can study a wider variety of heterogeneous situations.
 For example one can consider a financial network with many big and small banks.
 One can also generalize to the case when we have more than one (but finite) distinct limits for the aggregate fixed points.
 The results are true even when $\{X_i^s\}$ are finite dimensional, with dimension greater than one.
 One can then consider banks with different levels of connectivity.